rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 };
 {{< /highlight >}}

-The Apollo Client's cache that youset up to initialize the Apollo Client normalizes and stores queried data.
+The Apollo Client's cache that you set up to initialize the Apollo Client normalizes and stores queried data.
 Otherwise, the repository would be a deeply nested entity in a list of repositories for the query structure used in the Profile component.
 Normalization of a data structure makes it possible to retrieve entities by their identifier and their GraphQL `__typename` meta field.
 The combination of both is the default key, which is called a {{% a_blank "composite key" "https://en.wikipedia.org/wiki/Compound_key" %}}, to read or write an entity from or to the cache.
 You may find out more about changing this default composite key in the exercises of this section.

 Furthermore, the resulting entity has all properties specified in the fragment.
 If there is a field in the fragment not found on the entity in the cache, you may see the following error message: *Can't find field __typename on object ...*.
 That's why we use the identical fragment to read from the local cache to query the GraphQL API.